 Changes are propagated in two parts.
 First, the change that you send through the API or command-line tool must be pushed to Cloud DNS's authoritative DNS servers.
 Second, DNS resolvers must pick up this change when their cache of the records expires.

-The DNS resolver's cache is controlled by the time-to-live (TTL) value that you set for your records, which is specified in seconds.
+The time-to-live (TTL) value that you set for your records, which is specified in seconds, controls the DNS resolver's cache.
 For example, if you set a TTL value of 86400 (the number of seconds in 24 hours), the DNS resolvers are instructed to cache the records for 24 hours.
-Some DNS resolvers ignore the TTL value or use their own values that can delay the full propagation of records.
+Some DNS resolvers ignore the TTL value or use their own values, which can delay the full propagation of records.